mui/toolpad/docs/data/toolpad/studio/how-to-guides/gcp-deploy.md

 <p class="description">You can host and share your Toolpad Studio apps on Google Cloud Platform (GCP) in a few minutes, for free.</p>

 GCP offers an ecosystem of products to help you build, manage, and scale any web service.
-This guide uses [Cloud Run](https://cloud.google.com/run) and [Cloud Build](https://cloud.google.com/build) to deploy a [qr-generator](https://github.com/mui/mui-toolpad/tree/master/examples/qr-generator) Toolpad Studio example from a GitHub repository.
+This guide uses [Cloud Run](https://cloud.google.com/run) and [Cloud Build](https://cloud.google.com/build) to deploy a Toolpad Studio app from a GitHub repository.

 ## Prerequisites